 Vancouver Island is packed with gorgeous hikes with views of ocean harbours, Islands, mountains and valleys.
 From the top of Mount Tzouhalem you can see it ALL.
 Here are the directions for the hike.

-On a Vancouver Island Autumn day like this, you just have to get out and enjoy the outdoors.
+On a beautiful Vancouver Island day you just have to get out and enjoy a good hike.

 “Kids get your coats on!
 We are going outside!”

-The hike to the most popular lookout (The Cross Summit) is about 1 hour and 30 minutes from the parking lot if you keep a good pace.
+The trail to the most popular lookout on the Mount Tzouhalem hike is the Cross Summit lookout.
+This hike is about 1 hour and 30 minutes from the parking lot if you keep a good pace.

-If you are hiking as a young family (my kids are 8,7 & 5) and anticipate any of the following… plan for a good 2 hours up to the second lookout and 45 minutes down.
+If you are hiking as a young family and anticipate any of the following… plan for a good 2 hours up to the Cross Summit Lookout.

 - If you’re going to stop and have a leisurely lunch at the first viewpoint and explore around in the ecological reserve.